 \subsection{Data description and goal}

-We forecast $\bar{y}_{+1:m}=1/m\sum_{t=1}^m y_{n+t}$, i.e. the average of $m$ future hourly day-ahead spot electricity prices for Germany and Austria - the largest market at the European Power Exchange (EPEX SPOT).
+We forecast $\bar{y}_{+1:m}=1/m\sum_{t=1}^m y_{n+t}$, i.e. the average of $m$ future hourly day-ahead spot electricity prices for Germany and Austria - the largest market in the European Power Exchange (EPEX SPOT).
 One of the reasons why we decided to forecast future averages was that the Bayes approach of \citet{mw16} is designed specifically for the means.
 Since all other methods are flexible, we used the means as a common basis for the comparison.

 The prices arise from day-ahead hourly auctions where traders trade for specific hours of the next day.
 With the market operating 24 hours a day, we have $11 640$ observations between 01/01/2013 00:00:00 UTC\footnote{Coordinated Universal Time.} and 04/30/2014 23:00:00 UTC.
-We split the data into a training period spanning from 01/01/2013 00:00:00 UTC till 12/31/2013 23:00:00 UTC and an evaluation period spanning from 01/01/2014 00:00:00 UTC till 04/30/2014 23:00:00 UTC (see Figure \ref{fig:prices}A).
-The forecasting horizon $m=1,\ldots,17$ weeks ($168,\ldots,2856$ hours).
+We split the data into a training period spanning from 01/01/2013 00:00:00 UTC to 12/31/2013 23:00:00 UTC and an evaluation period spanning from 01/01/2014 00:00:00 UTC to 04/30/2014 23:00:00 UTC (see Figure \ref{fig:prices}A).
+The forecasting horizon is $m=1,\ldots,17$ weeks ($168,\ldots,2856$ hours).

 Inspection of the periodogram for the prices in Figure \ref{fig:prices}C reveals peaks at periods 1 week, 1 day and $1/2$ day.
 The mixed seasonality is difficult to model by SARIMA or ETS models which are suitable for monthly and quarterly data or by dummy variables.
-Instead, we use sums of sinusoids with seasonal Fourier frequencies $\omega_k=2\pi k/168$, $k=1,2,\ldots,\frac{168}{2}$ corresponding to periods 1 week, $1/2$ week,$\ldots$,2 hours \citep[see][]{bmrt07,wm08,cf05}.
-The coefficients of linear combination $\bm \beta^{(s)}_k, \bm \beta^{(c)}_k$ can be estimated by least squares.
+Instead, we use sums of sinusoids with seasonal Fourier frequencies at $\omega_k=2\pi k/168$, $k=1,2,\ldots,\frac{168}{2}$ corresponding to periods 1 week, $1/2$ week, $\ldots$ , 2 hours \citep[see][]{bmrt07,wm08,cf05}.
+The coefficients of linear combination $\bm \beta_k^{(s)}, \bm \beta_k^{(c)}$ can be estimated by least squares.
 In addition, we use 2 dummy variables as indicators for all weekends.